m8b-dev/ether-binder/CONTRIBUTING.md

 - Functions and methods use `camelCase`
 - Constants may use `camelCase` if not public (private / protected), otherwise `CAPSLOCK_CASE`
 - Enum values use `CAPSLOCK_CASE`
+- In general `static` is preferred compared to `self`.
+This enables easier inheritance and extending classes.

 ### Boilerplate